reactjs/react.dev/content/docs/context.md

 A React component that subscribes to context changes.

 Requires a [function as a child](/docs/render-props.html#using-props-other-than-render).
 The function receives the current context value and returns a React node.
 All consumers are re-rendered whenever the Provider value changes.
-Changes are determined by comparing the new and old values using [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is).
+Changes are determined by comparing the new and old values using the same algorithm as [`Object.is`](developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#Description).

 > Note
 >